 Understanding the difference between profit and cash flow is key if you want your business to succeed.
 Once you understand the differences, you can begin to strategise how to boost your cash flow.
-Here’s a few tips to help you get started.
+Here are a few tips to help you get started.

 What is cash flow?